 Even so, in its sanctions.
 The United Kingdom, claims that Evraz helped offer financial assistance to destabilize Ukraine.
 And may have provided steel used in the manufacturing of Russian tanks.
 In spite of that, Evraz disputed the allegations.

 Adding to that, Polymetal was also one of the top ten most purchased stocks.
-From last week, across all platforms examined by Reuters and topped AJ Bell’s list.
+Last week, across all platforms, examined by Reuters and topped AJ Bell’s list.

 The firm is not subject to U.K. sanctions, and its shares are still traded.
 However, FTSE Russell removed it from indexes on Monday after numerous brokers declined to trade its shares.

 Polymetal, a leading precious metals mining group.
 Which owns eight gold and silver mines in Russia.
 That generates the majority of its revenue there, has described the situation in Ukraine as “horrifying and tragic.”
 And has advocated for a peaceful conclusion.

 Retail investors have been a more powerful market force in recent years.
 As more platforms have introduced commission-free trading and stock pickers have gotten more outspoken on social media.

 Online platforms are the fastest-growing segment, of the consumer investing business in the United Kingdom.
 With newcomers being considerably younger or first-time investors.

 According to Mackay, the platforms may need to consider offering additional ethical filters.
 As more established investors did during the Ukraine crisis.
 But she cautioned against being overly rigid.
 Nonetheless, regulators have previously warned of dangers to retail investors.
 Notably in the aftermath of the Brexit vote in 2016 and COVID-19 lockdowns in 2020.
 However, as well as the suspension and eventual collapse of investor Neil Woodford’s flagship fund in 2019.